0xSmiley/0xSmiley.github.io/_posts/2020-04-26-AttacktiveDir.md

 ## Task 5 -> ASREPRoasting

 From the output we are able to validate some active usernames.
-Once we have discovered a list of usernames we can use a technique called ASREPRoasting, meaning if a user does not have the Kerberos preauthentication property selected it is possible to retrieve the password hash.
+Now that we have discovered a several usernames we can use a technique called ASREPRoasting, meaning if a user does not have the Kerberos preauthentication property selected it is possible to retrieve the password hash from that user.
 Impacket provides a tool called GetNPUsers.py which can query the AD and if the property above is not selective it will export their TGT.

 ~~~